freecode23/real-time-2D-mapping/README.md

 # Prerequisites
 ## Install Ubuntu OS for your Pi
-The easisest way to set this is to use raspberry pi imager. you can install it using:
+The easisest way to set this is to use Raspberry Pi Imager.
+You can install it using snap if you are in ubuntu 20.04 or lower:
 ```
 sudo snap install rpi-imager
 ```
+If you are using later version, you can install the official version here https://www.raspberrypi.com/software/.
 1. Select the hardware: Raspberry Pi4
 2. Select Ubuntu 20.04.5 (64 bits) as the OS.
 3. Once the write is done, unplug ssd and replug.